edgardomortiz/sam2consensus/README.md

 The program takes as input a SAM file resulting from mapping short reads to a collection of gene sequences as reference, then it calculates the consensus sequence per gene without considering the reference.
-It adds insertions and can take a custom consensus threshold, the consensus method the same as the one described for Geneious (http://assets.geneious.com/manual/8.1/GeneiousManualse41.html).
+It adds insertions and can take a custom consensus threshold, the consensus method is the same as the one described for [Geneious](http://assets.geneious.com/manual/8.1/GeneiousManualse41.html).
 Regions that were not covered will be filled with Ns.

 Input SAM files have to be sorted and contain only mapped reads (preferably).
 Original reference FASTAs are not necessary.